codeconscious/codeconscious.github.io/_posts/2026-04-01-ai-article-roundup-2026-q1.md

 Following closely after [my recent first edition](https://codeconscious.github.io/2026/03/11/ai-article-roundup-2025.html), here's my second.

 I've recently been given LLM access at work, though fortunately with no particular minimum usage decree (yet).
 After initial trepidation about LLMs, I can say that I'm starting to better understand their appeal and some of their limitations.
 In particular, it's making working with Ruby on Rails much more pleasant and productive, which I definitely appreciate.
-Caution is necessary, and you must check LLMs' work; however, they indeed seem to be a great additional tool in engineer's toolbelts.
+Caution is necessary: you must check LLMs' work, as they are not nearly as trustworthy a partner as a compiler is.
+However, they indeed are a great additional tool in engineers' toolbelts.
+I look forward to digging in more at work.

 The articles follow.
 Please keep in mind that I am not presenting them because I necessarily agree with everything in them.
 They simply represent information that I felt was interesting or helpful at the time that I noted the article.